Listening to the opinions and experiences of young people about the NHS – Be Heard.

 The Integrated Community Children’s Health Service (ICCHS) project aims to help improve physical health services for children and young people.
 Listening to what young people and their families/ carers have to say is an integral part of this.

 Last summer, we asked young people in Dorset to tell us what they think about their NHS.
 We worked with some creative teenagers who helped to design the look and questions that we used.
-(See a short summary version of the results)
+You can read the full report, or see the summary version.

 The young people and parents/ carers who gave their opinions also had the opportunity to sign up to come to workshops to co-design how services could look.